 Trekking in Taman Negara National Park

 An ideal place for adventure seekers and nature lovers, Taman Negara National Park is one of the largest National Parks in Malaysia.
 This forest is particularly notable for its rope walkway, which is largest in the world.
 Here visitors can partake in gentle hiking, trekking, wildlife photography, etc.

 Malaysia Travel Guide

 Originally a limestone cave that dates millions of years back, Batu Caves is one of the country’s most sacred places of worship.
 Housing many temples of Hindu deities, this religious place is best known for the enormous golden colored statue of Lord Murugan (biggest of its kind in the world) located at its very entrance.

 Opened in 1999, Petronas Twin Towers is the most modern landmark of Kuala Lumpur.
 It is Malaysia’s biggest and tallest skyscraper, it was once the world’s tallest structure too!
 Well equipped with shopping malls, retail centers, parks and various centers to rejoice, these Twin Towers are also combined by a two-story sky bridge on its 41st and 42nd floors.
 Walking along the bridge offers vivid views of the city like no other!

 Located nearby the city of Kota Kinabalu, Manukan Island can be reached within 15 minutes of boat ride from the city.
 Long spread white sandy shoreline with pearl blue colored gentle waters makes this isle an ideal retreat for swimmers and non-swimmers alike.

 One of the country’s newest attractions (about 10 years old) that’s built on an artificial island, Crystal Mosque is notable for its grand structure; made up of steel, glass, and precious crystals.
-A place of worship that attracts devotees and tourists as well, it is particularly spectacular at night with colourful illuminations.
+A place of worship that attracts devotees and tourists as well, it is particularly spectacular at night with colorful illuminations.

 Malaysian festivals and celebrations: